SapitoSucio/froggo-guides/docs/script_commands.md

 \***getsavepoint**(**<information type\>**{,**<char_id\>**})

-This function will return information about the invoking character's save point.
+This function will return information about the invoking character`s save point.

 You can use it to let a character swap between several recorded save points.